 - Satellite phone.
 This is a much better option than the previous one, because it will offer you more coverage as it gets its signal from the satellites that orbit the Earth.
 Satphones are bigger than typical cell phones – in fact they look like cell phone models from 20 years ago.

 - GPS.
 Don’t neglect the benefits a GPS can bring along to your trip.
 Even if you’re a master at using the night sky or the sand dunes to guide you, a GPS can be a much safer bet.
 The maps, photos and satellite images it can offer you are indeed lifesavers.
+See our guide to the best hiking GPS to keep you safe.

 - PLB.
 The PLB or the Personal Locator Beacon is the ultimate emergency tool.
 As its name suggests, it sends a signal to the closest rescuing point to indicate your precise location.
 So in the case of a real emergency, this is definitely the thing to have.